rohanssaxena/cpp-final/README.md

 # CSCI 1300 Final Project

 ## Project Description
 This is the final project for CSCI 1300.

-## Worked with Michael Solorio in the beginning stages of the project.
+Collaborated with Michael Solorio in the beginning stages of the project.

 ## How to Run